bulbicx/IMS-Starter-June21SDET-Marco/README.md

 # IMS

-This project will allow users to add, edit, read and delete data for customers, items, orders and orders-item tables.
+This project is an Inventory Management System or short for IMS, which will allow us to add, edit, read and delete data for customers, items, orders and orders-item tables.
 The application will handle all possible errors, redirecting the user to choose the correct options.
-The project alllows to test the application using JUnit.
+The project allows to test the application using JUnit.

 ## Getting Started